Plastic bottle

-A plastic bottle is a bottle constructed from high-density or low density plastic.
-Plastic bottles are typically used to store liquids such as water, soft drinks, motor oil, cooking oil, medicine, shampoo, milk, and ink.
-The size ranges from very small bottles to large carboys.
+A plastic bottle is a bottle constructed from high-density or low-density plastic.
+They are typically used to store liquids such as water, soft drinks, motor oil, cooking oil, medicine, shampoo or milk.
+They range from very small bottles to large carboys.
 Consumer blow molded containers often have integral handles or are shaped to facilitate grasping.

-Plastic was invented in the 19th century and was originally used to replace common materials such as ivory, rubber, and shellac.
-Plastic bottles were first used commercially in 1947, but remained relatively expensive until the early 1950s when high-density polyethylene was introduced.
-They quickly became popular with both manufacturers and customers because compared to glass bottles, plastic bottles are lighter, cheaper and easier to transport.
-However, the biggest advantage plastic bottles have over their glass counterparts is their superior resistance to breakage, in both production and transportation.
-Except for wine and beer, the food industry has largely replaced glass bottles with plastic bottles.
+Plastic was invented in the nineteenth century and was originally used to replace common materials such as ivory, rubber, and shellac.
+Plastic bottles were first used commercially in 1947, but remained relatively expensive until the early 1950s, when high-density polyethylene was introduced.
+They quickly became popular with manufacturers and customers because, compared to glass bottles, they are lighter, cheaper and easier to transport.
+However, their greatest advantage over glass bottles is their superior resistance to breakage, in both production and transportation.
+Except for wine and beer, the food industry internationally has largely replaced glass bottles with plastic bottles.